georgercarder/Sudoku_in_React/README.md

 # Sudoku in React v 0.2.0

-## My first try building a project using React.
-I'm hooked!
-This repo consists of the front end to this project.
+##This repo consists of the front end to this project.